belle2/basf2/analysis/doc/DeepFlavorTagger.rst

 The usage of the Deep Flavor Tagger is pretty simple and straight forward.

-In your *steering file*, you have first to import the the interface to the Deep Flavor Tagger
+In your *steering file*, you first have to import the interface to the Deep Flavor Tagger

 ::